espressif/esp-mdf/examples/function_demo/mupgrade/README.md

 ## Note

-In order to allow more nodes to join the mesh network for firmware upgrade, in the example we will start the firmware upgrade after 10 seconds.
+In order to allow more nodes to join the mesh network for firmware upgrade, example will start the firmware upgrade after 10 seconds.